jmyacobn/overlook/README.md

 ## Abstract

 Overlook Hotel is a hotel management application that allows hotel customers to view their past and upcoming bookings, track the total cost of all bookings, and book a future reservation.
-This app was built using HTML, CSS, JavaScript, and local APIs.
+This app was built using HTML, CSS, JavaScript, and local API.
 Users are only able to access their account information after logging in with their unique username and password.

 ## Preview of Application